The Ferocity of Chemotherapy: Does The End Justify The Means?

 What is the Future of Chemotherapy?

-Cancer therapies are moving toward ‘targeted’ treatments - therapies that interfere with specific cancer-causing molecular targets that promote cancer growth.
-Immunotherapies are one example of next-generation cancer treatments.
-Targeted therapies are known as personalized medicines, as they work in conjunction with a person’s individual genetics to target cancer.
-In fact, many targeted therapies have already been FDA-approved.
-Although researchers expect targeted therapies to be easier to tolerate than traditional chemotherapies, there are still side effects, like diarrhea, skin problems and liver toxicity.
-In contrast, traditional chemotherapy acts against all cells that are growing and dividing - normal and cancerous cells.
+Although researchers expect targeted therapies to be easier to tolerate than traditional chemotherapies, there are still significant side effects, like diarrhea, skin problems and liver toxicity.
+In contrast, traditional chemotherapy acts against all cells that are growing and dividing - normal cells and cancerous cells.

 Which Cancers Do Targeted Therapies Treat?

-There have been many FDA-approvals for targeted and immunotherapy therapies, most drugs treat many different types of cancer, and many may be used in combination.
-Targeted therapies are extending survival, too, as seen in melanoma.
-FDA-approvals include:
+There have been many FDA-approvals for targeted and immunotherapy therapies, most drugs treat many different types of cancer, and some many may be used in combination.

 Finished: The Ferocity of Chemotherapy - Does The End Justify The Means?